fightforthefuture/votebot-www/app/_states/az.md

 * I am NOT a convicted FELON, or my civil rights are restored.
 * I have not been adjudicated INCOMPENTENT (A.R.S. § 14-5101).
 * I am a CITIZEN on the United States of America.
-* I will be at least 18 YEARS OF AGE by the next general election, November 8, 2016.
+* I will be at least 18 YEARS OF AGE by the next general election.
 * I authorize the Motor Vehicle Division to release my information, including my digitized signature and address, to the County Recorder for the purposes of maintaining the voter registration rolls.
 * I hereby affirm that the information I have provided in this application for voter registration is true and correct and agree that it is my obligation to keep this information up-to-date.
 * I further acknowledge that I am aware that providing false information is a Class 6 felony.